PolThm/recense/README.md

 Made with: Vite + React + TS + Redux + MUI + Formik

+###### Greetings and welcome to this web app repo designed to facilitate population census.

+###### Undertaking this personal project has allowed me to deepen my knowledge and proficiency in the aforementioned technologies.

 ### Demo: https://recense.netlify.app/

 ## Install / Run / Test / Build